-Cash flow, available within the Banking section, refers to the amount, positive or negative, resulting from the activities that constitute the company's core business.
+Cash flow (or cashflow as you'll see in the platform), available within the Banking section, refers to the amount, positive or negative, resulting from the activities that constitute the company's core business.

 The cash flow determines the liquidity that any company has to meet payments and continue with its activity.

 We could define cash flow as the difference between a company's collections and payments in a given period.
 A concept that measures a company's cash flow by relating cash inflows and outflows.